jacobalmon/Mini-Tesla/README.md

 - **Bluetooth Module** (DX-BT24-A or similar) for wireless communication (UART).
 - **Motor Driver** (e.g., L298N or any suitable driver for controlling the motors).
 - **DC Motors** for movement of the car.
+- **Buck Converter** for converting from 12V to 5V for MCU and other components.
 - Jumper wires and a power source (battery or external power supply).
-- Buck Converter to convert from 12V to 5V for MCU and other components.

 ## Pin Connections
 | **Component**            | **Pin on ST32-F401RE** |